som3a13/SOLID-PRINCIPLE/README.md

 # 5. Dependency Inversion

 High-level modules should not depend on low-level modules.
 Both should depend on abstractions (e.g., interfaces).
 Additionally, abstractions should not depend on details.
-Details should depend on abstractions.
+Details should depend on abstractions.2